cupcakearmy/autorestic/docs/pages/location/hooks.md

 The following hooks groups are supported, none are required:

+- `prevalidate`
 - `before`
 - `after`
 - `failure`
 - `success`

+The difference between `prevalidate` and `before` hooks are that `prevalidate` is run before checking the backup location is valid, including checking that the `from` directories exist.
+This can be useful, for example, to mount the source filesystem that contains the directories listed in `from`.

 ```yml | .autorestic.yml
 locations: